 In the Create Transit Router dialog box, configure the parameters and click OK.

-Configure the Region parameter and retain the default values of the other parameters.
+Configure the Region parameter and keep other parameters at the default values.
 For more information, see Create a route router.

 Step 4: Create VPC connections